mkhomytsya/DevOpsAndKubernetesCodingSession/README.md

 # Build an image that embeds a cross-compiled binary (pass TARGETOS and TARGETARCH).
 Example:
 make docker-build TARGETOS=linux TARGETARCH=arm64 TAG=ghcr.io/yourorg/repo:linux-arm64

+# Push images to a registry (example uses GHCR).
+If the image is not present locally set BUILD=1
+# to build it first.
+Example:
+#
+# Build and push a cross-compiled linux/arm64 image:
+make push TAG=ghcr.io/yourorg/repo:linux-arm64 BUILD=1 TARGETOS=linux TARGETARCH=arm64
+#
+# Push the default IMAGE_TAG (as set in the Makefile):
+make push
 ```

 Clean local artifacts and the default image tag: